The Search for Remains

 After ten days focused on Police Hill, we spent several days focused on Aimeliik searching for artifacts related to the execution of WWII POWs in Aimeliik.
 In 2014, Project Recover located a TBM Avenger that crashed there in 1944.
 The DPAA recovered and identified the remains of two crew members.
 Remains of the third crew member have not yet been located.

 In 1944, the still missing crew member parachuted from the damaged plane and made it to shore in Aimeliik State.
-The Japanese police immediately captured and beheaded.
-They placed his body was placed in a nearby ditch.
+The Japanese police immediately captured and beheaded him.
+They placed his body in a nearby ditch.
 A young Palauan witnessed this event and passed the story along to his daughter, Fuana.
 BentProp interviewed Fuana several times in years past, and we interviewed her again on this trip.
 She recounted details of her father’s stories to us again and pointed to areas in our photographs where we should look.

 Our story would be incomplete if we didn’t mention a few of the remarkable people we spent time with along the way.